Quick Verdict

 Connive (Marvel's Spider-Man, September 2025): Reintroduced from Streets of New Capenna, Connive draws a card and discards a card.
 If the discarded card is a nonland card, a +1/+1 counter is placed on the Conniving creature.
 This creates a card-filtering engine that simultaneously grows threats—a core pillar of Izzet and Dimir strategies in the 2026 Standard metagame.

-The unprecedented 15-set Standard environment of 2026 has created a counter ecosystem unlike anything in the game's history.
+The 20-set Standard environment of August 2026 has created a counter ecosystem unlike anything in the game's history.
 Traditional Magic sets and Universes Beyond properties now share the same competitive space, forcing deckbuilders to synthesize highly disparate counter economies.
+For a broader breakdown of how Standard sits alongside the other formats, see our complete guide to MTG formats.

-The IP Convergence: Final Fantasy, Spider-Man, and TMNT Enter Standard
+The IP Convergence: Final Fantasy, Spider-Man, TMNT, and The Hobbit Enter Standard

 Standard Rotation Notice

 There is no Standard rotation during the calendar year 2026.
-The next scheduled rotation occurs with the first set release of 2027.
-Standard now encompasses three years of sets, meaning decks built today have an extended competitive shelf life.
+The next rotation occurs on January 1, 2027, when Wilds of Eldraine, The Lost Caverns of Ixalan, and Murders at Karlov Manor leave the format.
+Foundations is an exception to the normal cycle and remains Standard-legal through at least 2029.
 Always verify individual card legality before entering sanctioned events, as Commander-specific cards from preconstructed decks within Universes Beyond products are not Standard-legal.

 Complex Counter Rules and Common Misconceptions